top of page

 Why everyone’s tired of tech bro leadership

 This week, Texas Governor Greg Abbott vetoed a bill that would’ve legalized THC-infused edibles.
 His reasoning?
 It “goes too far.”
-Meanwhile, in Austin — the startup capital of the South — where wellness bars are replacing boardrooms and stress gummies are practically a networking accessory, the reaction was swift:
+Meanwhile, in Austin — the startup capital of the South — wellness bars are replacing boardrooms and stress gummies are practically a networking accessory.
+The reaction was swift:

 “Out of touch.
 Overreaching.
 Control for the sake of control.”

-And honestly?
+Honestly?
 That reaction doesn’t just apply to cannabis policy.
-It applies to the way far too many leaders still run their teams.
+It reflects how far too many leaders manage their teams.

 This Isn’t About Edibles.
 It’s About Control Culture.